blueyed/awesome-cyclefocus/README.md

 You can pass functions here, or use one of the predefined filters:

-#### Prefefined filters
+#### Predefined filters

-The following filters are predefined, and can be used (as with the example above):
+The following filters are available by default:

 ```lua
 -- A set of default filters, which can be used for cyclefocus.cycle_filters.